-Adult students and parents of dependent minor students have the right to inspect, review, and challenge information contained in their educational records.
+Students' parents, guardians, spouses, or others as designated by the student have the right to inspect, review, and challenge information contained in their educational records.
 Educational records can be defined as files, materials, and documents maintained by Coba Academy, which contain information directly related to a student.
-The institution adheres to the policy of the family rights and privacy act of 1974 (FERPA).
+The institution adheres to The Family Education Right and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99).
+The policy of the Family Education Right and Privacy Act (FERPA) can be found at https://coba.edu/wp-content/uploads/2024/10/Coba-FERPA-NotificationPostsecondary-9_2024.-tpj.pdf

 Copies of FERPA law are available to students and parents upon their request.
 Written consent is required via a FERPA form before educational records may be disclosed to third parties.
 (Including parents of a student 18 years of age or older) The only exception where written consents are not required is for accrediting agencies or government agencies so authorized by law.
-Any inquiries or complaints to the above should be directed to the Operations Manager/ Director of Education of Coba Academy or authorized representative.
-Student records are kept in the Academy for six years, but transcripts are kept indefinitely.
+Any inquiries or complaints to the above should be directed to an authorized Administrator of Coba Academy.
+Student records are kept in the Academy for seven years, but transcripts are kept indefinitely.